Anonymous said: Best freshman hall?

 Anonymous said: Is it difficult to make friends at NYU if you're introverted and not naturally out-going?

 t0ur1st said: What's with the negative rep with LSP?
 I directly applied there and got in but after reading about it in forums, it seems that the program is looked down upon by others?

 everyone who shit-talks LSP is a little bitch. if anyone gives you shit, you kick them right in the genitals and also don’t tell the police that we told you to when you get arrested.

-Anonymous asked: IS NYU Steinhardt a good school...
+Anonymous said: IS NYU Steinhardt a good school...
 I'm SO conflicted on whether to go there or a state school instead?

 Sure.
 I mean, it depends on what you want to study but NYU, in general, is a decent school, hence Steinhardt is decent.